Hitachi Magic Wand: Rebranding

 Because of its concerns about having its notable technology brand name attached to a popular sex toy, Hitachi decided to cease production of the Magic Wand in 2013.
 Vibratex director of operations Eddie Romero told Engadget that Hitachi is an extremely staid company and was uncomfortable being associated with the best-selling masturbation aid.
 Vibratex persuaded Hitachi to continue manufacturing the device, to rename it the "Original Magic Wand", to use lighter, more durable materials, and to omit any reference to Hitachi.
 The newly named device returned to the market on 25 June 2013, with improved engineering and modified graphic design on its accompanying box.
 It was sold as the "Original Magic Wand Vibrator" by Good Vibrations.

 In January 2014 the device's name was "Magic Wand Original" according to Shape Magazine, with information provided at the associated website magicwandoriginal.com.
 Hitachi did not market the device for sexual purposes until recently, as of October 2016, but still only referring to one of its uses as an "intimate" massager.
 Betty Dodson told Engadget in 2014 that the device was still her preferred vibrator.
 On 5 May 2014, the device was featured in a comedy segment of the television program Louie on FX.
 In 2014, 250,000 Magic Wands were sold in the U.S. by Vibratex.
 In November 2014, Stanford School of Medicine assistant professor of obstetrics and gynecology Leah Millheiser recommended the Magic Wand.
 She commented to Yahoo!
 Health that it was effective for helping women with orgasm after menopause, and improving sexual ability and self-esteem.

+Expansions

+In 2015, the Magic Wand Rechargeable, a rechargeable battery-powered version, was released.
+It has four speeds, the highest of which is 6300 rpm, which is a higher frequency than the original's 6000 rpm, as well as four vibration patterns, and a smooth silicone head.
+The vibration intensity and the patterned vibrations are controlled by two separate rectangular buttons.
+It has been widely praised since its debut.
+In 2019, the Magic Wand Plus was released, which, like the original, must be plugged in, but has the same vibration power levels as the rechargeable.
+The button layout is slightly different, with separate buttons to increase and decrease the power level, rather than cycling through all with a single button.
+In 2022, the Magic Wand Mini was released, with three power levels up to 6000 rpm, the same button layout as the Plus, and a much more compact size.
+In 2023, Vibratex introduced the Magic Wand Micro, a 4 in wand with three intensity settings and four patterns featuring vibrations up to 6300 rpm.
+The internal design of the Magic Wand Micro can be seen on the website for the device.